What is Considered PHI or ePHI?

 - That identifies the individual or there is a reasonable basis to believe the information can be used to identify the individual.

 We are clear that this includes anything regarding an individual’s health information along with anything that can identify said individual.
-Data such as:
+With that said, the Department of Health and Human Services (HHS) lists the 18 HIPAA identifiers as:

 - Phone numbers